Small Change, impact investing and the creative economy

 The creative economy is described by John Howkins in his book, The Creative Economy: How People Make Money from Ideas, as “a new way of thinking and doing that revitalizes manufacturing, services, retailing, and entertainment industries with a focus on individual talent or skill, and art, culture, design, and innovation.”

-The U.S. creative economy is a $804B industry, or 4.3% of GDP according to the National Endowment for the Arts, and touches upon many sectors – from art to design to fashion to food, and beyond.
+The U.S. creative economy is a $878 billion and 4.5% of GDP according to the National Endowment for the Arts, and touches upon many sectors – from art to design to fashion to food, and beyond.
 As the creative economy grows, it will need creative spaces in our cities to allow its makers to flourish.

 Upstart Co-Lab defines Creative Places as focused on physical buildings that support and enable creatives to drive community impact.
 And they’ve sharpened the focus by providing a list of North American Industry Classification Systems codes (NAICS) that describe creative businesses.